How To Get Things Done

 Get Things Done

 Why is it when we have so much to do, we end up doing so little?
 Is it because when we’re confronted with so many tasks, we find ourselves so overwhelmed that we end up doing none of them?
-If so, how do we turn this thing around?
+If so, how do we turn this thing around and get things done?

 It can be simple.
 We need to get rid of that feeling of being overwhelmed, or at least, overcome it.
 The way to do that is to prioritise.